Haonan-DONG/photogrammetry_software/README.md

 ## TODO
 - [X] Add Mission planning code for DJI platform.
-    - [ ] Change uavmvs in a cmake lib.
+    - [ ] Change uavmvs in a cmake lib
+        - [X] Add MVE as the sfm basic lib
+        - [ ] Add MVS-Texture as the basic txture lib
 - [X] Released Pipeline for COLMAP for SfM.
 - [ ] Add openMVS as a library.
 From rgb input into textured mesh.